Vatsal09/Garage-Automation/Group10_Demo_1/1_code/README1.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 README1 - Running the source code
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-There are two ways to run the recent most version of the codebase: Github or through the files below.
-The later version is quite cumbersome because it will require some files from the Github repository to satisfy the Django and CloudAPI (license plate reader) dependencies.
+There are two ways to run the the codebase: Github or through the files below.
+The first contains the latest version of the code and it's proven to work.

-Easier Way to Execute Source Files:
+Recommended Way to Execute Source Files:

 	1)	Clone the Github repository located at https://github.com/Vatsal09/Garage-Automation